 [Rule 15A.8 inserted: Gazette 13 Feb 2009 p.
 306-7.]

-15A.9 Application to modify or terminate an order for recognition or other relief
+15A.9.
+Application to modify or terminate an order for recognition or other relief

 (1) This rule applies to —

 (a) an application under paragraph 4 of article 17 of the Model Law for an order modifying or terminating an order for recognition of a foreign proceeding; and